This is an updated version of the former http://scn.sap.com/docs/DOC-34907 FAQ

 - Fine granular access control

-What key functionality does LVM enterprise edition offer?
+What key functionality does LaMa enterprise edition offer?

-- All features in LVM standard edition, plus the following:
+- All features in LaMa standard edition, plus the following:

 - Advanced Dashboards